Learning Home Catalog Composer

 U=12(11111i1i11111i1i).
 U = \frac{1}{2} \begin{pmatrix} 1 & 1 & 1 & 1 \\[1mm] 1 & i & -1 & -i \\[1mm] 1 & -1 & 1 & -1 \\[1mm] 1 & -i & -1 & i \end{pmatrix}.

 This matrix describes an operation known as the quantum Fourier transform, specifically in the 4×44\times 4 case.
-The quantum Fourier transform can be defined more generally, for any positive integer dimension n,n, and will play a key role in the second unit of this series.
+The quantum Fourier transform can be defined more generally, for any positive integer dimension n,n, and plays a key role in quantum algorithms.

-Qiskit examples
+Qiskit implementations

 Copy to clipboard